Tribhuvan International Airport: Runway

-Aids to Landing and Navigation
+Aids to landing and navigation

-There are two non-precision approach available at the Kathmandu Airport; VHF omnidirectional range along a distance measuring equipment (VOR/DME) and Required Area Navigation (RNAV/RNP).
-Due to mountainous terrain VOR/DME system are installed at Kathmandu and Bhattedanda for a better communication.
-A high intensity 870 m extended centerline lights are installed at the southern end of the airport to assist with the approach.
+There are two non-precision approaches available at the Kathmandu Airport; VHF omnidirectional range along a distance measuring equipment (VOR/DME) and Required Area Navigation (RNAV/RNP).
+The RNP AR approaches were designed for runways 02/20 by Navblue, to enhance the overall safety of aircraft operations by taking into account ATC constraints, aircraft energy management, and the terrain.
+Due to mountainous terrain, VOR/DME systems are installed at Kathmandu and Bhattedanda, along the extended approach path of runway 02 for better reception by aircraft.
+High intensity 870 m extended centerline lights are installed at the southern end of the airport to assist with the approach.
 The runway is equipped with high intensity centerline lights, bidirectional raised edge lights, the threshold lights and the runway end lights.
 Precision approach path indicator (PAPI) lights (3°) are installed as landing aids for the two runways 02/20.
-There is however no ILS system installed in the airport.
+There is however no ILS system installed in the airport due to geographic conditions and technological complexities.

 Terminals

 There are two public terminals at the airport, one for international traffic and one for domestic traffic.
 The international terminal can handle up to 1350 departing passengers per hour, though it has been handling 2200 per hour at peak hours to suit the increasing demand of passengers.